Things to Do in Armenia in September

 What's happening during your visit

-September 21 marks the anniversary of Armenia's 1991 declaration of independence from the Soviet Union—and Yerevan's celebrations carry real weight, not the performative nationalism of more stable states.
+September 21 marks the anniversary of Armenia's 1991 declaration of independence from the Soviet Union, and Yerevan's celebrations carry real weight, not the performative nationalism of more stable states.
 Republic Square, that vast Soviet-era piazza with rose-tinted tufa stone facades and famous dancing fountains, hosts free outdoor concerts and public performances throughout the day.
 The evening fountain show runs extended hours and draws large local crowds.
-Being in the square at dusk on the 21st—when the fountain display set to Armenian classical music starts and the tufa stone buildings turn gold in the evening light—is the kind of incidental travel experience that gets remembered years later.
+Being in the square at dusk on the 21st, when the fountain display set to Armenian classical music starts and the tufa stone buildings turn gold in the evening light, is the kind of incidental travel experience that gets remembered years later.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid